syahriikram/learn_nextjs_starter_project/README.md

 - `error.tsx` needs to be a client component.
 - use `notFound` function instead of catch all for a resource that doesn't exist, special page: `not-found.tsx`.
 - `notFound` will take precedence over `error.tsx`
+- use `npm run lint` which you can include in package.json scripts section to verify any linting issue to codebase during build / before deployment.
+- use server-side form validation in case client-side validation is bypassed (e.g. `required` attribute).
+- use `safeParse` which returns object containing success or error field; helps to handle validation instead of try/catch block.
+- use `aria-describedby` with useFormState errors to seamlessly link to a UI input against error div.

 - There are quizzes during the walkthrough to test your understanding which was extremely helpful.

 ## What's next after this repository?
-Time to utilise the knowledge to dish out some fancy frontends in my side projects.
+- To utilise the knowledge to dish out some fancy frontends in my side projects.
+- https://web.dev/learn/accessibility/ for learning Accessibility in web developments

 ### Technology Stack
 ```NextJS, TypeScript, Tailwind, Vercel, Postgres```